newlandpe/xauthconnect-php-demo-client/README.md

 ### Initial Authorization

-1. Click the "Авторизуватися" (Authorize) button
+1. Click the "Authorize" button
 2. Log in on the XAuthConnect server
 3. You'll be redirected back with an access token